Chanty

 Meetings are notorious for being unproductive and time-consuming.
 Between scheduling conflicts, long-winded discussions, and off-topic tangents, it can feel like you’re stuck in a never-ending cycle of pointless conversations.

 The solution: Be selective about the meetings you attend.
 Make sure there is a clear agenda and objective for the meeting, and decline any invitations that don’t align with your goals or responsibilities.
 And if you do attend a meeting, come prepared with a clear understanding of what you hope to accomplish.
+It’s often better to use online tools to discuss things rather than having a meeting, especially for smaller decisions that don’t require face-to-face time.

 4. Stay focused and don’t stress over multitasking